piyushkashyap07/linkedinEngage/README.md

 ## Steps to Get Started

 ### 1. Clone the Repository
-Clone the repository to your local mac
+Clone the repository to your local machine:

 ### 2. Obtain Your Gemini API Key